This time of year, I start to get questions about where Tacoma and South Sound area families can head to go sledding or for snow play.

 While this is pricey, it is a lot of fun.
 My teenager has been and felt that two hours was plenty of time and said he was able to go down the runs (which are huge!) at least 20 times.
 Their website has video and lots of other good info. and tips.
 This link is the best for current conditions and pricing.

-Rope Tow Inner Tubing is offered on weekends.
-They also have other winter fun like sleigh rides.
-Check out the their winter recreation page for more info.
+Suncadia is about 90 minutes northeast of Tacoma.
 An overnight here isn’t cheap, but this would definitely be a fun mini vacation.
 Do check hours and days on activities, as quite a few are only available on the weekends.
-PS Leavenworth is another winter road trip option-consider going here on a weekday and after the holidays unless you don’t mind having a lot of company.
+PS Leavenworth is another winter road trip option.

 Half Camp Near Crystal Mountain

 My kiddos took ski lessons at Crystal Mountain for several years, and until recently I had no clue you could sled anywhere near here.
 You definitely CANNOT sled on the ski and snowboard runs or at Crystal Mountain itself.
 But, there is an area just before you get to Crystal Mountain where apparently you can!
 As far as I can tell, it’s the Half Camp area you reach via the Crystal Mountain access road.
 I looked on You Tube, and it looks like it’s sort of behind those buildings to the left of the lifts where they have the horse corrals in the summer.
 Several folks said if you go up to Crystal you’ll spot the sledding, though like I said-I sure did not!!
 Here are the best directions I’ve found to the Half Camp area if you want to try this.
 Or Another option is to do an overnight at the Alta Vista resort nearby!
 If you try this or know all about it, please do me a favor and leave a comment!
-PS I see a fair amount of trees in the You Tube video, so please do proceed with caution if you try this (I’d probably just go to the area at Paradise, but I am a chicken……).
+PS I see a fair amount of trees in the You Tube video, so please do proceed with caution if you try this.
 PSS If you’re looking for current information on conditions, make sure you’ve found Crystal Mountain in Washington.
 There is also one in Michigan.
 That’s not near here. 🙂

 Road to Crystal Mountain DIY